Research

 Genetic basis of complex traits in diverse populations

 Our group has led past and ongoing genetic studies in mapping genetic loci underlying human complex phenotypes such as anthropometric and cardiometabolic traits.
 Our focus has always been in studying diverse populations with special demographic history.
 For example, we conducted one of the first GWAS of African-ancestry individuals for anthropometric traits (PLoS Genet.
 2010; Hum.
 Mol.
 Genet.
 2010).
-More recently, we leveraged the special population histories to map novel rare variant associated with height in Sardinians (Nat.
+We have also leveraged the special population histories to map novel rare variant associated with height in Sardinians (Nat.
 Genet.
 2015), as well as discovering scores of novel rare alleles associated with quantitative cardiometabolic traits in Northern and Eastern Finns (Nature 2019).

 In addition to population-specific studies, we are also taking an multiethnic approach to illuminate the complex genetic architecture of quantitative traits and diseases.
 For example, we were part a multi-ethnic consortium that identified 71 novel loci associated with hematological traits that are not found in European ancestry populations (Cell 2020).
 Moreover, We have performed multiethnic meta-analysis in a California-based cohort for Acute Lymphoblastic Leukemia (ALL) and identified three potential novel loci (Leukemia 2022).
-We are developing and evaluating polygenic risk scores for ALL (HGG Adv 2023), and are co-leading the genetic analysis of Latino and international multi-ethnic consortium to detect additional variants associated with ALL.
+We are developing and evaluating polygenic risk scores for ALL (HGG Adv 2023), and are investigating population-enriched risk alleles as well as studying their evolutionary histories (Cell Genom 2024) that may contribute to the elevated risk of ALL in Latino children.
 Together through the Childhood Leukemia International Consortium (CLIC), we have accrued >10,000 cases and >100,000 controls in multiple ethnicities for genetic mapping and fine-mapping.

 Fine-scale structure and demographic history of global populations